Mina1256/poker-engine/README.md

 - `evaluate_five()` ranks exactly five cards.
 - `best_hand_rank()` checks every 5-card combination from 5, 6, or 7 cards and returns the strongest hand.
 - `estimate_equity()` runs Monte Carlo simulations to estimate win, loss, tie, and equity rates.
-- `HoldemGame` provides a command-line version of a simplified poker game.
+- `HoldemGame` provides the main simplified poker engine, including a command-line version of the game.
+- The bot strategy is implemented in the engine using Monte Carlo equity estimates and pot odds.

 ### `app.py`

-This file wraps the engine in a FastAPI backend.
+This file wraps the poker engine in a FastAPI backend.

 It provides:

 - A `/games` endpoint to create a new hand
 - An `/action` endpoint to submit player actions
 - A public game state that can be sent to a frontend
-- A simple Monte Carlo bot that chooses actions based on estimated equity and pot odds
+- API-specific state serialization and response formatting
+- A simplified API-facing game wrapper that uses the same poker logic and equity-estimation approach from the engine

 ## Installation